-LHV Asset Management is an Estonian licensed fund manager with an emphasis on active investment strategies.
-It acts as the fund manager for 11 investment funds - seven compulsory (Pillar 2) pension funds (LHV Pensionifond XS, LHV Pensionifond S, LHV Pensionifond M, LHV Pensionifond L, LHV Pensionifond XL, LHV Pensionifond Indeks and LHV Pensionifond Roheline), three voluntary (Pillar 3) pension funds (LHV Täiendav Pensionifond, LHV Pensionifond Indeks Pluss and LHV Pensionifond Roheline Pluss) and a UCITS investing into equity instruments (LHV World Equities Fund).
+LHV Varahaldus is an Estonian licensed fund manager with an emphasis on active investment strategies.
+It acts as the fund manager for 11 investment funds - seven compulsory (Pillar 2) pension funds (LHV Pensionifond XS, LHV Pensionifond S, LHV Pensionifond M, LHV Pensionifond L, LHV Pensionifond XL, LHV Pensionifond Indeks and LHV Pensionifond Roheline), three voluntary (Pillar 3) pension funds (LHV Pensionifond Aktivne III, LHV Pensionifond Indeks III and LHV Pensionifond Roheline III) and a UCITS investing into equity instruments (LHV World Equities Fund).

-LHV Asset Management was one of the first players in the Estonian pension market who started offering actively managed pension funds with different strategies by 2002.
+LHV Varahaldus was one of the first players in the Estonian pension market who started offering actively managed pension funds with different strategies by 2002.
 Two passively managed pension funds, Pillar 2 fund LHV Pensionifond Indeks and Pillar 3 fund LHV Pensionifond Indeks Pluss, were launched in 2016.
 In 2021 funds Roheline and Roheline Pluss were launched - both funds are actively managed and are investing only in ESG oriented opportunities.

-LHV Asset Management offers a wide range of investment strategies to its clients within the pension system network and especially within Pillar 2, including a passively managed index fund, an ESG/green fund and five actively managed funds with varying risk classes.
-In recent years, LHV Asset Management's actively managed funds have concentrated more on alternative asset classes and non-listed securities with the belief that over a long investment horizon the average annual expected return will exceed that of publicly traded securities.
-Growth in the size of its funds as well as changes in regulation have allowed LHV Asset Management to invest more into local non-listed assets, such as real estate, and to provide financing to Estonian companies through debt securities.
-LHV Asset Management's pension funds have been among the biggest and most active institutional investors in Estonia in recent years.
-As at 31 December 2022, almost half of the assets of the largest funds managed by LHV Varahaldus - LHV pension funds M, L and XL - were invested in alternative asset classes (in the case of the largest fund L even slightly more than a half) and the rest was divided between listed equities and bonds based on the risk class of the fund.
+LHV Varahaldus offers a wide range of investment strategies to its clients within the pension system network and especially within Pillar 2, including a passively managed index fund, an ESG/green fund and five actively managed funds with varying risk classes.
+In recent years, LHV Varahaldus' actively managed funds have concentrated more on alternative asset classes and non-listed securities with the belief that over a long investment horizon the average annual expected return will exceed that of publicly traded securities.
+Growth in the size of its funds as well as changes in regulation have allowed LHV Varahaldus to invest more into local non-listed assets, such as real estate, and to provide financing to Estonian companies through debt securities.
+LHV Varahaldus' pension funds have been among the biggest and most active institutional investors in Estonia in recent years.
+As at 31 December 2023, around half of the assets of the largest funds managed by LHV Varahaldus (LHV pension funds M, L and XL) were invested in alternative asset classes (in the case of the largest fund L more than half) and the rest was divided between listed equities and bonds based on the risk class of the fund.
 To diversify the portfolio and protect against inflation, listed positions include investments in precious metals.

-In 2020, the severity of COVID-19 became clear and markets experienced a significant drop in value in the first quarter.
-However, the markets subsequently recovered in the remainder of 2020.
-LHV Asset Management's actively managed funds entered the downturn with lower public equity exposure and were thus better positioned for the recovery.
-While in 2021, actively managed funds with less equity exposure underperformed peers which were mostly invested in world indices, the opposite has been the case in 2022.
-Among all pension funds in Estonia, only three managed to deliver positive returns in 2022: LHV's biggest actively managed funds M, L and XL, which ended the year with increased yields of 2.4 per cent., 3.6 per cent. and 2.8 per cent., respectively.
+Whilst 2022 presented significant challenges for financial markets, markets rebounded strongly in 2023.
+Among all pension funds in Estonia, only three managed to deliver positive returns in 2022: LHV's biggest actively managed pension funds (M, L and XL), which ended the year with increased yields of 2.4 per cent., 3.6 per cent. and 2.8 per cent., respectively.
 Property and local corporate bond positions made the strongest positive contribution and forest investments also had a good year.
-While total return on the selected equity positions was slightly negative, mainly due to the weaker performance of Baltic stocks, the result was fairly good, considering the general negative environment for market indices.
+While total return on the selected equity positions was slightly negative, mainly due to the weaker performance of Baltic stocks, the result was good, considering the general negative environment for market indices.